Skip to content

 Section 04

-Tested against 1,000+ harmful substances.
-Strict organic sourcing.
-Limits on phthalates, BPA, PFAS, formaldehyde, heavy metals, and banned azo dyes.
+Independently tested against more than 1,000 regulated and harmful substances, including phthalates, BPA, PFAS, formaldehyde, heavy metals, and banned azo dyes.
+Every material verified.

 References